ShabazBadshah/Algorithms-and-Data-Structures-Basics/top-50-data-structure-questions/questions.md

 __34. What are ARRAYs?__

-__35. What is the minimum number of queues needed when implementing a.__
+__35. What is the minimum number of queues needed when implementing a priority queue.__

 __36. Which sorting algorithm is considered the fastest?__